ExplicITConsulting/set-outlooksignatures.com/index.en.md

 </h2>
 <p>Follow the easy 3-step-process to deploy first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.<p>

-<a href="/quickstart" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="min-height: 4em; background-color: LimeGreen">➔ Quick Start Guide</a>
+<a href="/quickstart" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold" style="background-color: LimeGreen">➔ Quick Start Guide</a>

 <h2 id="dive-deeper">